oracle-livelabs/pts/ai-agentics-mcp/lab1/lab1.md

 ### **Imports and Configuration**

-We need to import Oracle implementation of Langchain from langchain community.
-Addition libraries are imported for PDF generation and standard library.
+Import Oracle LangChain from langchain_community, along with MCP and LangGraph for agent creation, plus libraries for PDF generation and standard utilities.

 We are using OracleDB Python Drivers to connect to Oracle database and not cx\_oracle driver, as only the latest driver supports the new feature like Vector Data type.